quicwg/base-drafts/draft-ietf-quic-transport.md

 delivery of cryptographic handshake data start from zero in each packet number space.

-{{fig-hs}} shows a simplied handshake and the exchange of packets and frames that are used to advance the handshake.
+{{fig-hs}} shows a simplified handshake and the exchange of packets and frames that are used to advance the handshake.
 Exchange of application data during the handshake is enabled where possible, shown with a '*'.
 Once completed, endpoints are able to exchange application data.